Frequently Asked Questions about the Kaiser Permanente STP presented by Alaska Airlines

 Q: How do I find my bib number for packet pickup?

-A: Group Health STP Presented by Alaska Airlines rider bib numbers can be printed from your online account.
+A: Kaiser Permanente STP presented by Alaska Airlines rider bib numbers can be printed from your online account.

 Printing Instructions.
 You will need to bring your bib number to packet pickup.
 You can pick up packets for other people as long as you have their bib number and your photo ID.
 If you paid for packet mailing, you will not need your bib number printed.
 If you lose or misplace your bib number, you can still pick up your packet at the packet pickup times listed with photo ID.